ReznoRMichael/hollow-knight-completion-check/README.md

   — Changes/Fixes:
   ✅ Rewrote and optimized large parts of the code.
 Should work a bit faster now, especially on mobile devices.
   ✅ Drag and Drop save file should now work for the whole window (not just for the file input field).
+  ✅ Added Detailed Extended Completion to the program.
+A true perfectionist's dream come true/nightmare.
   ✅ Added full Hunter's Journal to the program.
 Now you can see and check all journal entries, as well as partial note completion and number of kills left to uncover Hunter's notes for each creature.
   ✅ Choose Save File appearance change.
 Will now show file's name, date and time after file is loaded (also after drag & drop).
   ✅ Divided the page to different switchable tabs.
 Less scrolling needed.